bsideswpg/bsideswpg.github.io/2017-speakers.md

 <div class="row">
   <div class="col-lg-7">
     <p class="abstract">Commercial radio communications have evolved from islands of single-media, low-datarate "dumb" analog repeaters to interconnections of multiplexed, high-speed, self-optimizing multimedia networks.
-But the amateur radio hobby, where many designers and technicians of the world's radio systems learned their skills, has not seen such progress.
-Due to budgetary and legacy reasons, many amateur radio systems have not changed notably in the last 30 years other than case design.
-Unwilling to let this great hobby (and emergency resource) die like *BSD, the dedicated VA4WAN group is installing a High-Speed MultiMedia "HAMWAN" in Winnipeg and beyond, repurposing donated 2.4/5.8ghz outdoor Wi-Fi gear into the 2.3/5.9Ghz amateur radio frequency bands.
+Due to budgetary and legacy reasons, many amateur radio systems have not changed notably in the last decades.
+Unwilling to let this great hobby (and emergency resource) atrophy, the dedicated VA4WAN group is installing a High-Speed MultiMedia "HAMWAN" around and beyond Winnipeg, repurposing donated 2.4/5.8ghz outdoor Wi-Fi gear into the 2.3/5.9Ghz amateur radio frequency bands.
 This presentation introduces the amateur radio hobby, the VA4WAN project's goals, methods, current status and future plans.</p>

-    <p class="bio"></p>
+    <p class="bio">Involved in many Winnipeg technology communities, businesses and projects since a young age, Colin has very in-depth experience in all aspects of networking, PCs and long-distance/rural wireless networks.</p>
   </div>
 </div>